 So many reports of near death experiences include a single, common theme, which is that the recently deceased needs to return to the Earth plane specifically to fulfill – or complete, a personal destiny; or in order to undertake an important task for humanity.
 This also seems to be the case with Kopecky – someone who has clearly taken this challenge to hand and unravelled a personal destiny from which so many people can now benefit.

 Whilst the spiritual philosophy that permeates his book has been drawn from mainly Eastern or Buddhist principles this does not color the book to such a degree that it becomes detached from its central theme.
 Indeed, the result is a deeply satisfying read for throughout its pages Kopecky presents a very personalized style of writing – one that keeps the reader thoroughly engaged and hungry for the next round of insights.
 The depth of revelation and enlightenment here is rarely found in spiritual publications and comes as a breath of fresh air.

 How to Get to Heaven by Robert Kopecky is a comforting book for anyone concerned about the fragility of life.
 More importantly though it is the sad, the lost and the lonely, the dispirited, disillusioned and disengaged who will gain most from reading it.
 For those readers I”d personally guarantee that How to Get to Heaven offers the chance of a major personal transformation long before reaching its final page.

-The lessons of my three near-death experiences (don't try this at home) pointed me in 3 different directions, each of which can lead you to realize that Heaven isn't a place, but is a state-of-being that you can occupy here & now!
-Available now from Llewellyn Books, Amazon, B&N, and all fine booksellers.
+The lessons of my three near-death experiences (don't try this at home) each of which can lead you to realize that Heaven is a state-of-being that you can find here & now!
+Available now direct or at Amazon, B&N, and all fine booksellers; from Llewellyn Books.